Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 in the x-direction are shown in the PDF file "MDTip5pWater-8.pdf", the new version at https://arxiv.org/abs/2311.01182v8 (2024).

 The TIP4P/2005 has been tested, and it should be correct so far.
-However, the water energy increases rapidly in the 4-atom water, unlike the 5-atom TIP5P code.
+However, the water energy with the exc=0 dryrun increases rapidly in the 4-atom water, unlike the 5-atom TIP5P code with symmetric H-H and L-L atoms.

 As natural resources, however, the methanes are 30 times environmentally more hazardous materials than carbon dioxide.
 The methane hydrate that will be mined and then burnt in air